 GETTING OFF HIGH DOSE METHADONE ON YOUR OWN

-While methadone is very addictive, people can withdraw from this drug on their own.
+While methadone is very addictive, it is possible to withdraw from this drug on your own.
 It will not be easy.
 It will take time.
 It will not be without discomfort but it can be done.
 The following is a program that will work:

-Ask the doctor about IM (intra-muscular) injected vitamins;
+- Ask the doctor about getting IM (intra-muscular) injected vitamins;

 - When to take any medications the doctor prescribes to control spikes in temperature, blood pressure and pulse rate as they occur during your withdrawal;